 What is a Fragility Fracture of the Pelvis?

-The good news: Surgical treatment for fragility fractures continues to advance as the new standard of care, including the CurvaFix IM Implant.
+The good news: Care for patients with fragility fractures of the pelvis continues to advance with the CurvaFix IM Implant.

 The most common areas for fractures are in one or more of these locations: